Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 `idx1` into shape `(2, 1)` and `(1, 3)` arrays, respectively.
 These then
 automatically broadcast together to give the desired outer index.

-This "insert size-1 dimensions" operation can also be performed automatically with the {external+numpy:func}`numpy.ix_` function.[^ix-footnote]
+This "insert size `1` dimensions" operation can also be performed automatically with the {external+numpy:func}`numpy.ix_` function.[^ix-footnote]

 [^ix-footnote]: `ix_()` is currently limited to only support 1-D input arrays